Environment

 Energy consumption and mix E1-5

 All electricity in Iceland is generated from renewable and sustainable resources.
 Most of this electricity is used to produce aluminum from aluminum oxide, with Iceland accounting for about 2% of the global aluminum output.
-In 2024, Norðurál used 4,600 GWh of clean renewable energy for production, about one quarter of the electricity generated in Iceland during the year.
-Electrical power use per each ton of aluminum produced was 13.7 Mwh/t Al. Aluminum produced by Norðurál has one of the lowest carbon footprints available in the world.
+In 2025, Norðurál used 3,935 GWh of clean renewable energy for production, about one quarter of the electricity generated in Iceland during the year.
+Electrical power use per each ton of aluminum produced was 13.9 Mwh/t Al. Aluminum produced by Norðurál has one of the lowest carbon footprint available in the world.

 Gross Scopes 1, 2, 3 and Total GHG emissions E1-6